lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 or because of [one engineer's actions](https://www.cnn.com/2019/07/29/business/capital-one-data-breach/index.html) being able to bring the whole house of cards down.

-There has to be a better way to at least make it _harder_ for companies to screw up.
+There has to be a better way to at least make it _harder_ for companies to be caught with their security pants down.
 It's embarrassing!

 ## What is LunaSec?
-At it's core, LunaSec works by replacing sensitive data with meaningless identifiers known as "Tokens".
+LunaSec does a lot, but the main way it works is by replacing sensitive data with meaningless identifiers known as "Tokens".
 Think of a long random number like a UUID (eg, `lunasec-a215783b-1f0d-4e2a-8e53-76951b9c60fe`).
 Your code then only ever deals with these Tokens directly.
 All sensitive data lives in a dedicated encrypted database that's managed by LunaSec.

-This process isn't new.
-It's a common pattern used by enterprise companies known as "Tokenization".
-By itself, Tokenization is basically just fancy encryption.

-LunaSec isn't just a bunch of encryption code though.
-You still need a ton of other code to make encryption useful.

-### Steps to setup useful encryption:
+A lot of security products do that, but LunaSec builds more security on-top of that idea than anyone else, because a lot of other pieces are needed to make that encryption actually *secure*.

+### The problems are:
 1. Encryption by itself isn't very useful if somebody can simply query the Database and grab the decryption keys.
 2. You also need to be able to restrict access to decryption keys if you want to be able to meaningfully protect data.
 3. And then you need to have logic to determine who is authorized to decrypt data...